Choosing a course.

 Going on a course for the DRCOG is not essential, but most people find it helpful.

-The main problem with the new exam will be the EMQs, with which most will be unfamiliar.
+An additional problem is the EMQs, with which most will be unfamiliar.

 I have put a sample question on the "Format of the Exam" page.